I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemps-disabledriver.md

 <p> </p>

 ## -remarks
-<p>The <code>IPrintOemPS::DisableDriver</code> method, provided by rendering plug-ins for Pscript5, performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556196">DrvDisableDriver</a> function that is exported by Pscript5's printer graphics DLL.</p>
+<p>The <code>IPrintOemPS::DisableDriver</code> method, provided by rendering plug-ins for Pscript5, performs the same types of operations as the <a href="display.drvdisabledriver">DrvDisableDriver</a> function that is exported by Pscript5's printer graphics DLL.</p>

 <p><code>IPrintOemPS::DisableDriver</code> and <b>IPrintOemPS::EnableDriver</b> must be implemented as a pair.
 If you implement one, you must implement the other.
-For more information, see the Remarks section in <a href="https://msdn.microsoft.com/library/windows/hardware/ff553212">IPrintOemPS::EnableDriver</a>. </p>

-<p>This is the last <b>IPrintOemPS</b> interface method that is called before the rendering plug-in is unloaded.</p>

-<p>The <code>IPrintOemPS::DisableDriver</code> method, provided by rendering plug-ins for Pscript5, performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556196">DrvDisableDriver</a> function that is exported by Pscript5's printer graphics DLL.</p>

-<p><code>IPrintOemPS::DisableDriver</code> and <b>IPrintOemPS::EnableDriver</b> must be implemented as a pair.
-If you implement one, you must implement the other.
-For more information, see the Remarks section in <a href="https://msdn.microsoft.com/library/windows/hardware/ff553212">IPrintOemPS::EnableDriver</a>. </p>

-<p>This is the last <b>IPrintOemPS</b> interface method that is called before the rendering plug-in is unloaded.</p>

-<p>The <code>IPrintOemPS::DisableDriver</code> method, provided by rendering plug-ins for Pscript5, performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556196">DrvDisableDriver</a> function that is exported by Pscript5's printer graphics DLL.</p>

-<p><code>IPrintOemPS::DisableDriver</code> and <b>IPrintOemPS::EnableDriver</b> must be implemented as a pair.
-If you implement one, you must implement the other.
-For more information, see the Remarks section in <a href="https://msdn.microsoft.com/library/windows/hardware/ff553212">IPrintOemPS::EnableDriver</a>. </p>

-<p>This is the last <b>IPrintOemPS</b> interface method that is called before the rendering plug-in is unloaded.</p>

-<p>The <code>IPrintOemPS::DisableDriver</code> method, provided by rendering plug-ins for Pscript5, performs the same types of operations as the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556196">DrvDisableDriver</a> function that is exported by Pscript5's printer graphics DLL.</p>

-<p><code>IPrintOemPS::DisableDriver</code> and <b>IPrintOemPS::EnableDriver</b> must be implemented as a pair.
-If you implement one, you must implement the other.
-For more information, see the Remarks section in <a href="https://msdn.microsoft.com/library/windows/hardware/ff553212">IPrintOemPS::EnableDriver</a>. </p>
+For more information, see the Remarks section in <a href="print.iprintoemps_enabledriver">IPrintOemPS::EnableDriver</a>. </p>

 <p>This is the last <b>IPrintOemPS</b> interface method that is called before the rendering plug-in is unloaded.</p>